Catalytic research, powered by donors

 GFI’s annual Competitive Research Grant Program

 Once a year, we release a request for proposals (RFP) for large-scale, open-access research that addresses the organoleptic properties, cost, or scaleup of alternative proteins.
 These projects typically do not exceed 24 months and $250,000.
-We are currently evaluating proposals submitted to this RFP and will announce our new grantees shortly.
+Our next Competitive Research Grant RFP will be released in 2022.

 White space collaborations